spinnaker/spinnaker.io/content/en/docs/reference/artifacts-with-artifactsrewrite/types/oracle-object/_index.md

 ---
-layout: single
 title:  "Oracle Object"
-sidebar:
-  nav: reference
+description: An Oracle Object Storage object artifact is a reference to an object in an Oracle Object Storage bucket.
 ---

-[Oracle Object Storage](https://docs.cloud.oracle.com/iaas/Content/Object/Concepts/objectstorageoverview.htm) is an object store, and an Oracle Object Storage object artifact is a reference to an object stored in an Oracle Object Storage bucket.
 These artifacts are generally consumed by stages that read configuration from text files, such as a Deploy Manifest stage.

 ## Oracle object artifact in a pipeline definition